GCuser99/tbXLLerator/README.md

 ```

 ### Pattern 2: Static (Non-thread-safe)
-Use only when the UDF requires shared state across calls.
+Use when the UDF requires shared state across calls.
 Most other UDFs should use Pattern 1 regardless of how they are registered.
 ```vba
 ' Demonstrates: Static variable persistence across recalculations with volatile registration (udf.Volatile)